ConsenSysMesh/etherMAX/README.md

 ## etherMAX

-etherMAX is a contest built on Ethereum to incentivize computing the combination of bids that will optimize the amount of ETH raised
+etherMAX is a contest built on Ethereum to incentivize solving an optimization problem.
+The app was built for a ConsenSys DApp-athon

 On etherMAX, anyone can create their own token sale by describing 1) the max number of tokens available, 2) a minimum price per token, 3) length of sale 4) bond required for each matcher, 5) amount of time allotted to find optimal matches, and 6) a % reward to the best matcher